Losing Your Hair Over PCOS? Here’s My 5 Step Plan To Grow It Back

 If you’re searching online forums for PCOS, you’ll probably be reading a lot about PCOS and low carb diets.
 Low carb and ketogenic (super low carb) diets can be really effective for reducing androgens in PCOS, but only if you have insulin resistance.
 Even then, they don’t work for everyone.

 Excess androgens and PCOS can be caused by many factors, including too much stress, poor gut health, thyroid conditions, micronutrient deficiencies, and the pill.
-If you’re suffering from stress or adrenal PCOS, then reducing carbs will actually put more stress on your adrenal glands, making them produce more stress hormones and androgens.
+If you’re suffering from stress or insulin resistance, then reducing carbs will actually put more stress on your adrenal glands, making them produce more stress hormones and androgens.

 If you’re thinking of trying a low carb diet then make sure that you find out whether you’re insulin resistant first.
 You can do this by reading my Insulin Resistance and PCOS article.
 You can also get your doctor to test your blood sugar, even if it was normal in the past.